jdh4/lft/README.md

 + look for a `.condarc` file and follow the `conda_envs` path to Conda environments.
 + list Python packages found in `~/.local/lib/pythonX.Y/site-packages`.
 + report on custom installations of Anaconda or Miniconda.
 + show when OnDemand Jupyter, RStudio, MATLAB or Stata was last used.
++ list existence of R libraries and packages found in `~/R/x86_64-redhat-linux-gnu-library/X.Y` as well as Conda environments in `~/.conda/envs` (packages are printed with color coding to highlight parallel packages).
++ list R `LOCK` files.
++ show when OnDemand RStudio was last used.
++ list Julia packages found in `~/.julia/packages` with color coding.
++ show which MATLAB environment modules the user loaded and when OnDemand MATLAB was last used.
++ show which Stata versions the user has used and when OnDemand Stata was last used.
++ show the user's fairshare value, 30-day group usage, group share of the cluster and number of running and queued jobs.
++ show most recent jobs according to `sacct` including an `MT` column report which reports the memory efficiency (M) and the time efficiency (T) where both of the these independent quantities are scaled to be between 0 and 9 (time efficiency is the elapsed time of the job divided by the runtime limit).
++ show the job state's of F, TO, OOM, NF in red.
 + identify OnDemand jobs and replace the job name with either `O-JUPYTER`, `O-RSTUDIO`, `O-MATLAB` or `O-STATA` instead of, e.g., `sys/dashboard/sys/jupyter`.

-+ list existence of R libraries and packages found in `~/R/x86_64-redhat-linux-gnu-library/X.Y` as well as Conda environments in `~/.conda/envs` (packages are printed with color coding to highlight parallel packages).
-+ list R packages found in Conda environemnts
-+ list Julia packages found in `~/.julia/packages` (with `-v` option for verbose output)
-+ show which MATLAB modules the user has used and when they last used OnDemand MATLAB
-+ show which Stata modules the user has used and when they last used OnDemand Stata
-+ show the user's fairshare value, 30-day group usage and group share of the cluster
-+ compute the memory and time efficiency of each job.
-The `MT` column report the memory efficiency (M) and the time efficiency (T) which is the elapsed time of the job divided by the allocated time.
-Both of the these quantities are scaled to be between 0 and 9.
-+ show the job state's of F, TO and OOM is red.
-+ show the previous and upcoming downtime, RC workshops, reservations on Adroit for RC workshops and all university holidays
++ show the previous and upcoming downtime, RC workshops, reservations on Adroit and all university holidays.

 ## Notes for jdh4